webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 ### Congestion
 Congestion is when the limits of the network have been reached.
 This is usually because you have reached the peak bandwidth that the current route can handle.
-Or it could be operator imposed lke hourly limits your ISP configures.
+Or it could be operator imposed like hourly limits your ISP configures.

 Congestion exhibits itself in many different ways.
 There is no standardized behavior.
 In most cases when congestion is reached the network will drop excess packets.
 In other cases the network will buffer.
 This will cause the Transmission Time